Configuring secure document collaboration by using Azure Information Protection

 Example configuration for a label to apply protection to support internal and external collaboration

-This example walks through configuring an existing label to apply protection so that users from your organization can collaborate on documents with all users from another organization that has Office 365 or Azure AD, a group from a different organization that has Office 365 or Azure AD, and a user who doesn't have an account in Azure AD and instead will use their Gmail email address.
+This example walks through configuring an existing label to apply protection so that users from your organization can collaborate on documents with all users from another organization that has Microsoft 365 or Azure AD, a group from a different organization that has Microsoft 365 or Azure AD, and a user who doesn't have an account in Azure AD and instead will use their Gmail email address.

 Because the scenario restricts access to specific people, it does not include the setting for any authenticated users.
 For an example of how you can configure a label with this setting, see Example 5: Label that encrypts content but doesn't restrict who can access it.